chamber choir for 36 years

 PAST CONCERTS AND REPERTOIRE

 From its beginnings as a small a cappella group in 1987, the Sainte-Anne Singers has attracted members who take a particular pleasure in creating beautiful harmonies with the voice alone, and in communicating that pleasure to their audience.
-Since then, it has grown to about 24 singers from the West Island, Greater Montreal and beyond.
+It now includes 20 singers from the West Island, Greater Montreal and beyond.

 Much of its repertoire is contemporary, especially Canadian, American and Northern European, but the group also performs works of the Renaissance and the 19th and 20th centuries, as well as sophisticated pop and jazz arrangements.

-The Sainte-Anne Singers have performed at Podium, Canada’s biennial choral conference, in 2012 (Ottawa) and 2014 (Halifax).
+The Sainte-Anne Singers has performed at Podium, Canada’s biennial choral conference, in 2012 (Ottawa) and 2014 (Halifax).
 A third performance at Podium in Montreal in 2020 was cancelled because of the pandemic.

 Passionate about a cappella, Margo Keenan studied voice privately and has sung for many years in several a cappella quartets in and around Montreal.
 She has taught music at the primary level and founded and directed numerous choirs in elementary and secondary schools in the Montreal area.